 Using our App: download our App (Wicklow Yoga) from the iTunes App Store or Google Play.
-Click on the Classes from the main menu to see our timetable, then on the class you want to attend and click “Book”.
-If you do not have a current pass you will need to click onto the membership from the main menu and purchase a membership plan first.
-You can pre book and pay at the studio if you prefer, we can set up your plan and from then you will be able go to the classes page from the main menu and make future bookings via the app (we prefer you to have pre-paid where possible).
+Click on the Classes from the main menu to see our timetable, then on the class, you want to attend and click “Book”.
+If you do not have a current pass you will need to click on the membership from the main menu and purchase a membership plan first.
+You can pre-book and pay at the studio if you prefer, we can set up your plan and from then you will be able to go to the classes page from the main menu and make future bookings via the app (we prefer you to have pre-paid where possible).

 How do I cancel a booked class?

 What happens if I am on a waiting list?